Wednesday, January 26, 2011

 Mine didn't glow in the dark but this picture looked better than the others.

 Another questionable move that at first seemed like a good idea was helping hand out treats (with a vampiric laugh or two) to neighborhood kids.
-Not that I was really contagious anymore -- it was the ten minutes it took to realize I was missing out on the Big Night that burned me.
+Not that I was contagious anymore (my mom wouldn't have let me near the door); it was the ten minutes it took to realize I was just missing out on the Big Night that burned me.
 By the dozenth knock and shout of "Trick or treeaat!"
 I was a broken man.

 -----------------------------------------------------------------------------------------

 The last time I visited that house, I couldn't help but notice how tiny the bathtub was.
-Back when I was seven and despairing, it seemed enormous, cold, clinical, deep and intimidating.
+Back when I was seven and itchy and despairing, it seemed enormous, cold, clinical, deep and intimidating.

 But at least I was finally letting it all out.
 I was crying, itching, soaking, and just plain sad.

 But my mom was... well, my mom.
-Mom had (and still has) a talent for putting certain things in perspective in a way that sneaks up and makes sense.
-While I could still hear knocks and laughs and neighborhood fun beyond the bathroom window, I listened to her, and while I may not recall all of the wording precisely, I will never forget the message she conveyed.
+She had (and still has) a talent for putting certain things in perspective (to young people especially) in a way that sneaks up to make sense.
+While I could still hear knocks and laughs and neighborhood fun beyond the bathroom window, I listened to her, and while I may not recall all of the wording precisely, I do recall much of it -- it was one of those moments in a kid's life -- and I will never forget her message.

 "You know, Mike, of all my kids you do love the monsters and the spooky things the most, I don't know why.
-All of you kids do but you most.
-I know you think you're missing out.
+All of you kids certainly do but you most, somehow.
+So I know you think you're missing out.
 But listen to the kids outside --"

 I did.